What is Garden Loam Soil?

-- drains faster than silt or clay but slower than sand – that is, fast enough not to become waterlogged but sufficiently slowly for plants to access the moisture –
+- It drains faster than silt or clay but slower than sand – that is, fast enough not to become waterlogged but sufficiently slowly for plants to access the moisture

-- and is far easier to work with than clay being both lighter and less prone to compaction.
+- It is far easier to work with than clay being both lighter and less prone to compaction.

 In just about every respect, loam is the perfect soil to have in your garden.

 The disadvantages of loam are very few and perhaps limited to the single issue of it is much harder to choose what to grow in it, given the amount of choice one with loam soil has.

 You can grow just about anything in loam soil, and are constrained only by what the climate will allow.
 Loam soil is so easy to work with that it makes growing things seem like childs-play.
 Plants that typically do well in loam soil include:-

 - Soft fruits such as strawberries, raspberries and blackcurrants

 - Vegetables such as peas, beans, beetroot, onions and salad crops